limjierui/tp/docs/UserGuide.md

 #### Format: `delete /cc [INDEX]`

 * `[INDEX]` refers to the index of credit card in your credit card list in which you want to delete.
-    * Enter `2` if you want to delete the second credit card in your credit card list.
+    * Enter `1` if you want to delete the first credit card in your credit card list.

 #### Expected Outcome